rlwest/PythonCMC/README.md

 # PythonCMC
 ## Python Common Model of Cognition Project
 ### The goal of this project is to create a computational architecture that can be used to implement cognitive architectures consistent with the Common Model of Cognition
 PythonCMC is primarily meant as a teaching tool.
 In the future there may be different versions but, for now, the focus is on creating a very simple version, so that students can easily see how it works.
+In service of this, this version of PythonCMC focuses on using ACT-R type chunks and basic production systems.
+It should be noted that CMC architectures are not restricted to this sort of computational implementation.
 PythonCMC breaks down cognitive models into three levels
 1. **The computational architecture**
   * The computational architecture allows agents to *think*, to *percieve* an environment, and *act* in the environment.